How to Get Pre-Approved for a Mortgage and When to Start Trying

 Mortgage Pre-Qualification vs. Pre-Approval

 When you apply for a mortgage, a lender will take a close look at two things: your personal financial information and the home you’ll be buying.
 You might not know which home you’ll be buying quite yet, but you can start the conversation with lenders about your financial situation to get the ball rolling.

 You might hear the terms “pre-qualification” and “pre-approval” thrown around when it comes to getting your mortgage financing in order.
 While each lender is different and a few even use these terms interchangeably, the truth is that they generally mean two separate things.

 What is mortgage pre-qualification?

 Getting pre-qualified is the first step when contacting a potential lender you’re interested in working with.

-When you get pre-qualified for a loan, a lender will ask you your financial details.
-Again, each lender is different, but generally, they’ll ask for things like your income, your employment history, and your estimated credit score.
+When you get pre-qualified for a loan, a lender will ask for your financial details.
+Again, each lender is different.
+Generally, they’ll ask for things like your income, employment history, and estimated credit score.

 Based on those numbers, they’ll give you a letter stating what kind of loans you may qualify for.
 This will include details such as how much home you can afford, your projected interest rates, etc.

 A pre-qualification letter is basically a quote.
 In other words, it’s a rough estimate of what you might be approved for.

 If you do decide to apply for a mortgage, your terms may or may not be the same as in the pre-qualification letter based on what actually turns up in the underwriting process.
 For example, if you estimate your credit score to be much higher than it actually is, you might get a higher interest rate than what the pre-qualification letter states.